Blue Wave Voiceover blue wave logo

 What is your biggest voiceover pet peeve?

-What advice do you have for talents who want to do political voiceover?
+What advice do you have for aspiring voiceover talents that want to work in the political arena?

 What hobbies do you have outside of your voiceover work?